Flaxseeds or Flax Oil: Which is Better for You?

 To sum up

-If you’re mainly interested in benefits of flax that are credited to its lignan or fiber content, those benefits are specific to the seeds.
+If you’re mainly interested in benefits of flax that are credited to its lignan, fiber content or other minerals such as potassium, those benefits are specific to the seeds.
 You should opt for ground over whole to ensure that you digest the goodness inside.

 For omega–3s, go for the oil.

 For maximum benefit, combine ground seeds with high-quality flax oil.
-You can put them both in a smoothie or use them seperately, whatever works for you.
+You can put them both in a smoothie or use them separately, whatever works for you.
+Of course, as with most things, the results and benefits of flaxseed and flaxseed oil may vary from person to person.

 A word on freshness